CompositeFlows/documentation-assembler-vsix/README.md

 - Reuse of interchangeable **blocks** and **fragments** of text
 - A strategy that mirrors **classes** and **variables** in programming
-- streamlines development and simplifies editing on growing or complex systems.
+- Streamlines development and simplifies editing on growing or complex systems.

 This is an experimental port from a c# server/database application - to a GitHub repo/extension.
-A concept driven by transformational conversations with a robotics firm - [HAL Robotics](https://hal-robotics.com), so their documentation could be edited as markdown files, stored in their git repo, and compiled into manuals, Q&A, client and implementation specific guides etc. All based on a policy of ***edit once to update globally.***
+A concept driven by transformational conversations with a robotics firm - [HAL Robotics](https://hal-robotics.com), so their documentation could be edited as markdown files, stored in their git repo, and compiled into manuals, Q&A, client and implementation specific guides etc - all based on a policy of ***edit once to update globally.***

 Any questions or feedback email us: team@netoftrees.com